Yuande/CutandRun/README.md

 ```
 (base) [yxt477@scccbbsr data]$ ls > samplesheet.csv
 ```
-Use vim to add physical path to each fasq data.
+Use vim to add physical path (/data1/Yuande/DNA_cutandrun/data2/) to each fastq data.

 ## build nextflow commandline
 Use vim to build nextflow commandline to perform cutandrun pipeline.
 Here is bash file  run_nextflow_DNA_cutandrun2.sh to run nf-cutandrun where the commandline is